erickoliv/finances-api/README.md

 [![HitCount](http://hits.dwyl.io/erickoliv/erickoliv/finances-api.svg)](http://hits.dwyl.io/erickoliv/erickoliv/finances-api)
 > This is just a personal project I'm using to learn the Go programming language and its libraries.

+*Using different package approaches to validate the better structure for each use case*

 #### The road so far
 - [x] configs from environment
 - [x] go modules